-Evidence shall consist of representative samples of the candidate's best work, not an exhaustive compilation of materials.
-Documentation within each of the portfolio sections shall focus on the quality and significance of the activity, using an appropriate combination of narrative and illustrative materials.
-It shall focus on documenting the activities of the individual faculty in Teaching, Scholarship, and Professional/University Service rather than on documenting the results of a project or a program.
-Similarly, in documenting collaborative work, faculty shall focus on their personal role and contribution to the collaborative process and outcomes.
+Evidence will consist of representative samples of the candidate's best work, not an exhaustive compilation of materials.
+Documentation within Effective Classroom Teaching, Scholarly or Creative Achievements, and Contributions to the Institution and Profession sections will focus on the quality and significance of the activity, using an appropriate combination of narrative and illustrative materials.
+It will focus on documenting the activities of the individual faculty in Effective Classroom Teaching, Scholarly or Creative Achievement, and Contributions to the Institution and Profession rather than on documenting the results of a project or a program.
+Similarly, in documenting collaborative work, faculty will focus on their personal role and contribution to the collaborative process and outcomes.
 Candidates are encouraged to highlight activities which are integrative and collaborative and which serve NSU's mission, vision, and values.

-Any material deemed by the faculty member as relevant to the evaluation or review may be included in the file within the limits of the two-inch binder's capacity.
-Material not fitting the binder will be housed separately in the college for review by those participating in the review process.
+Any material deemed by the faculty member as relevant to the evaluation or review may be included in the file within the limits of 400 pages.
+Material not fitting within these parameters will be housed separately in the college for review by those participating in the review process.